agu3rra/agu3rra.github.io/docs/blog/pragmaticST/article.md

 foo = yaml.load(my_yaml)  # nosec Bandit B506: user input has been previously sanitized.
 ```

-*Example of a triaged vulnerability in python code using banding.
+*Example of a triaged vulnerability in python code using [bandit](https://pypi.org/project/bandit/).
 B506 highlights that the load() method in the [pyyaml](https://pypi.org/project/PyYAML/) library is vulnerable when consuming user-provided input.
 Adding `# nosec` as part of the comment, informs the scanner that the issue is to be ignored.*

 ??? question "What is triaging?"
     That’s when a human assesses an issue to determine whether it is exploitable or not.
 In case there are possible mitigations these can be applied and provided to explain why a reported vulnerability is being dismissed in a scan report.